-- Water, stock, or broth — we typically use water, but for more flavor, chicken or vegetable stock will work nicely.
+• Water, stock, or broth: I typically use water when poaching chicken, but for more flavor, chicken stock or vegetable broth works nicely.

-- Aromatics like garlic, shallots, ginger, bay leaves, or fresh herbs — The combination of aromatics is up to you and can be adapted based on how you plan to use the poached chicken.
+• Garlic, shallot, bay leaf, and thyme: These aromatics add flavor to our poaching liquid.
+The combination of aromatics is up to you and can be adapted based on how you plan to use your poached chicken.
 For example, if you plan to add it to a Mexican-inspired rice bowl, combine garlic, cilantro, and some cumin.
 Adding ginger would be excellent for more Asian-inspired dishes.

-- Salt is a must.
-By adding salt to the poaching liquid, you make sure that the cooked chicken is ultra-flavorful and perfectly seasoned.
+• Salt: A must!
+By adding salt to your poaching liquid, you make sure that the poached chicken is ultra-flavorful and perfectly seasoned.

 How to Poach Chicken

-Add the chicken, aromatics, and salt to a pot, and then add enough water to cover the chicken by about an inch.
-Place the pot over medium heat abd wait, without increasing the heat until the cooking liquid comes to a very low simmer.
-This will take a few minutes, and makes sure the chicken stays soft and tender.
-Increasing the heat at this point to speed up the simmer can make the chicken tough.
+Place the pot over medium heat and wait, without increasing the heat, until the cooking liquid comes to a very low simmer.
+This takes a few minutes and keeps the chicken soft and tender.
+Increasing the heat at this point to speed up the simmer will make your chicken tough.

 Lower the heat and cook until the chicken is cooked through (about 10 to 15 more minutes), and then transfer the chicken to a cutting board and let rest for a few minutes.
 Slice and serve.